Summary: World-class tourist destination packaged into a village

 Final Score | 7.5 |

 From a tourism perspective, I think Trier deserves an 8 / 10.
-As one of Germany’s premier tourist destinations it has the tourist infrastructure to match.
-It’s main weaknesses come from its size and location.
-Trier is tiny, and cannot absorb large tourist volumes.
-There are, for example, simply not enough restaurants, and even in the off season you need to make reservations at least one day in advance to have any chance at the best restaurants.
+As one of Germany’s premier tourist destinations, it has the tourist infrastructure to match.
+Its main weaknesses come from its size and location.
+Trier is tiny and cannot absorb large tourist volumes.
+There are, for example, simply not enough restaurants, and even in the off-season, you need to make reservations at least one day in advance to have any chance at the best restaurants.
 The saving grace in this regard is Trier’s location: the middle of nowhere.
-Trier is virtually impossible to get to by train, there is no high speed connection and it is 3-4 hours from either Cologne or Frankfurt.
-This limits the numbers overall and keeps Trier from becoming a “historical theme-park” like Heidelberg.
+Trier is virtually impossible to get to by train, there is no high-speed connection, and it is 3-4 hours from Cologne or Frankfurt.
+This limits overall numbers and keeps Trier from becoming a “historical theme park” like Heidelberg.

 Historical Preservation

 In terms of historical preservation, Trier scores pretty average.
-At a 6, it is comparable to most above average destinations in Germany.
+At a 6, it is comparable to most above-average destinations in Germany.
 It has more old-town than Koblenz or Mainz but less than Erfurt and much less than Bamberg or Heidelberg.
 Though it was not firebombed like Dresden, the war decimated Trier’s old town.
-The reconstruction did not favor styles that matched the existing cityscape and the wartime losses are extremely noticeable.
+The reconstruction did not favor styles that matched the existing cityscape, and the wartime losses are very noticeable.

 Cultural Immersion

-In terms of cultural immersion, Trier also looses out due to the wartime losses, again scoring a 6.
-Its hard to feel immersed in a “old-town” when there are modern glass and steel buildings on every corner.
+In terms of cultural immersion, Trier also loses out due to the wartime losses, again scoring a 6.
+It’s hard to feel immersed in an “old town” when modern glass and steel buildings are on every corner.
 High tourist volume also doesn’t help much.
-That being said, the city is still owned by its residents and there is a lively student atmosphere full of hipster bars and locally owned restaurants.
+That said, the city is still owned by its residents, and there is a lively student atmosphere full of locally-owned bars and restaurants.
 You can still get a sense that Trier is a living city.

-Its a major city, so everything is easily accessible, and Trier scores top marks for interactivity.
-It earns an 8 instead of a 10 since the public transport options are limited and the city itself is located far from anywhere else.
-Additionally, in comparison to other German cities, there is a lot to see, and enough to see for everyone to have a fun time exploring.
+It’s a major city, so everything is easily accessible, and Trier scores top marks for interactivity.
+It earns an eight instead of a ten since the public transport options are limited and the city itself is located far from anywhere else.
+Additionally, compared to other German cities, there is much to see and enough for everyone to enjoy exploring.

-Yes Trier is worth visiting, I would rate it as one the best places to visit in Germany
+Yes, Trier is worth visiting.
+I would rate it as one of Germany’s best places to visit.

 How to See Trier

-Trier is a very small town, even by European standards you might even consider it a village.
+Trier is a tiny town; by European standards, you might even consider it a village.
 The flavor of life in Trier is colored by its status as a suburb of Luxembourg City.
-Many of its residents actually spend most of their daily lives in Luxembourg and return to Trier only for its lower cost of living.
-The area immediately around Trier is highly industrial, with logistics yards and component assembly plants, mostly serving the flow of goods in and out of Germany.
+Many of its residents spend most of their daily lives in Luxembourg and return to Trier for its lower cost of living.
+The area immediately around Trier is highly industrial, with logistics yards and component assembly plants primarily serving the flow of goods in and out of Germany.

-The tourist part of Trier is even smaller, focused on a right rectangle near the main train station.
+The tourist part of Trier is even smaller, focused on a right rectangle near the central train station.
 In addition, there are three other disjoint areas of old-town.
 The “Zurlaubener Ufer” is the only river-side part of Trier worth mentioning.
-The nice part is the small bit on the north-side of the bridge, remnants of a planned 18th century dockyard village outside the walls.
+The nice part is the small bit on the north side of the bridge, remnants of a planned 18th-century dockyard village outside the walls.
 You will find some of the best restaurants here.
 To the North-East is the district around St. Paulinus.
 Notable for its well-preserved historicist avenues.
-To the south is Saarstraße street, ending at the monumental Monastery complex of St. Matthias.
+To the south is Saarstraße Street, ending at the monumental Monastery complex of St. Matthias.

-Its worth mentioning that there are several major tourist attractions located in otherwise uninteresting neighborhoods.
-The Roman Bridge and the Amphitheater in particular, are located in areas that were hit badly in WWII or by post-war urban planning.
-I would recommend driving to these locations, there is nothing interesting around them.
-The same is also true of the Barbara Baths, Forum Baths and the view points over the city.
-Additionally, while Saarstraße has some nice 19th century buildings, its not worth walking the entire distance.
-To reach St. Matthias, I would recommend travelling by bus or to the Trier-South station.
+It is worth mentioning that several major tourist attractions are located in otherwise uninteresting neighborhoods.
+The Roman Bridge and the Amphitheater, particularly, are located in areas that were hit badly in WWII or by post-war urban planning.
+I recommend driving to these locations, as there is nothing interesting around them.
+The same is true of the Barbara Baths, Forum Baths, and the viewpoints over the city.
+Additionally, while Saarstraße has some lovely 19th-century buildings, walking the entire distance is not worth it.
+To reach St. Matthias, I would recommend traveling by bus or to the Trier-South station.

 Trier Opening Hours